 - Link it as the layer Source

-This action generates a new Generator and connects it to the Source so that it can be manipulated.
 This Generator can also be used by several layers through Linking and Sharing.

 If a Reader is connected, you will notice that by default all its parameters have a purple Shared logo.
-This is because the Source connects to the Reader rather than making a local copy of it and it displays its settings in the Stack.
+This is because the Source connects to the Reader, rather than making a local copy of it, and it displays its settings in the Stack.
 Any changes made in the Stack will have the same effect as if you had selected the Reader in the Project Panel and changed the settings in the Properties Panel.

 Keep this setting in mind.
 If your Reader is used by several layers as a Source, any change in one of its parameters will be reflected in all these layers.
 But, it is possible to locally break this Sharing link to create a local override of a parameter.